My connection to students

 I used the walk as a meditative experience, starting from the outside and following the path toward the inside.
 Then I spent some time on the inside, taking a few deep breaths, and slowly walked back out again.
 I walked barefoot, and did not worry about the acorns that occasionally stabbed my feet.
 I did nudge away a few small branches that had fallen along the path to make it easier for the next person’s journey.

 My intention was to reflect and consider the big changes happening in my life, the opportunities that are ahead, and any possible fears I was holding.
 It was a walking meditation, a slow and intentional trip back and forth through the “folds” of the labyrinth.
 It occurred to me how little I knew about meditation last time I had walked it a decade ago.
 Yet repeating it gave me sacred feeling both times.

 As we traverse through life, our paths are rarely linear.
 Some of them meander and fold back on themselves.
 Some of them seem to go in spirals, and we wonder: Are we in the same place AGAIN?
 But really we are never in the same place twice.
 Even if an event seems similar, or we seem to repeat a mistake we have made before, we are not exactly the same people this time.

 Our lived experiences give us a different context.
 This is why I love the work of Marion Woodman so much.
 She understands that many of us learn in a non-linear way.
 We forget things we have learned, or sometimes we must re-apply lesson we have learned, but in a different way, or in a different relationship.

 Our learning and wisdom are never lost, even though it may seem like we did not absorb a lesson the first time.
-Maybe we are able to see the situation in a different way, and are ready to learn.
-Maybe there was resistance the first time, and we were not ready for that lesson.
+Maybe we are ready to learn in a new way.
+Maybe there was resistance the first time, and we were not ready to complete lesson.
 We receive multiple opportunities and invitations for our souls to expand and grow.